 We founded our inaugural school, Summit Preparatory High School, in 2003.
 Today, we are proud to operate some of the best public schools in the country serving diverse communities throughout California and Washington states.

 Dr. Ayanna Gore

 Summit Sierra | Executive Director

-Ayanna L. Gore was born and raised on the South Side of Chicago, Illinois.
-She earned her Bachelor of Science degree in Biology with a minor in Psychology of Crime and Justice from Loyola University—Chicago.
-She entered education after joining Teach For America as a high school science instructor and continued her work in education for the last 10 years.
+Dr. Ayanna L. Gore was born and raised on the South Side of Chicago, Illinois.
+With a long line of preachers,, Sunday school teachers and teacher aides in her family, education has always been the focus despite the fact that she earned a college degree before any siblings or her parents.
+She earned her Bachelors of Science degree in Biology with a minor in Psychology of Crime and Justice from Loyola University—Chicago.
+She entered education after joining Teach For America as a high school science instructor and continued her work in education for the last 13 years.
 Her passions lie within mindset coaching, classroom management, curriculum/instructional development and diversity, equity and inclusion within the school system.
-She is finishing her doctorate in Educational Leadership at DePaul University where she is studying the impacts of novice Black teachers within Urban Schools.
+She graduated with her doctorate in Educational Leadership at DePaul University this past Spring where her research was titled, “AM I A SYSTEMIC INIQUITY INTERRUPTER?
+UNDERSTANDING THE INFLUENCE OF CRITICAL RACE EDUCATING THROUGH THE NARRATIVES OF ALTERNATIVE ED.
+BLACK EDUCATORS” She focuses on providing support to educators with a cultural competency lens.
+Her motto is, “Where teachers learn, students learn!”
 She was a school leader in Chicago where she led turnaround efforts in 2016 which successfully moved the school from off of the Chicago Public Schools warning list.
-In her free time, she enjoys swimming with her 1 year old, teaching boot-camp fitness classes and coaching weight loss challenges.
+In her free time, she enjoys swimming with her 3 year old and teaching fitness classes and coaching weight loss challenges.